Terrarium tutorial

 How to assemble:

-- Remove cap from ornament by gently tugging.
+- Remove the cap from ornament by gently tugging.

-- Using funnel, pour small amount of sand into bottom of ornament, approx. ¼ cup.
+- Using a funnel, pour a small amount of sand into the bottom of the ornament, approx. ¼ cup.

 - Add your embellishments (rocks, shells, etc.) If you plan on hanging it, don’t make it too heavy.